1.jpg

 21.jpg

-The Instagram grew to 24,000 followers organically.
-Products sold in small batches — sometimes faster than I could make them.
-I eventually moved production to a factory to meet demand, got stocked in stores across KL, ran pop-up booths, handled operations, packaging, customer service, and everything in between.
+The Instagram grew to 28,000 followers organically — no paid growth strategy, just consistent content and a community that kept coming back.
+Products sold out in batches faster than I could make them.
+I moved production to a contracted factory, expanded into retail stores across KL, ran pop-up booths, and managed operations, packaging, customer service, and logistics alongside it all.
+No team for the first three years.
 One person.
 One brand.

-We turned a profit within the first few months.
+Profitable within the first month.
 At its peak, the business was valued at RM 1 million.

 16.jpg